Adarsh-Singh-Bhadauria/basic-js-projects/README.md

 ## Introduction

 Welcome to this repository!
 This repo contains beginner-level JavaScript projects that help beginners get comfortable with JS.
+Also I haven't invested time in CSS, just focused on functionality.

 ## Installation